-All packaging articles which come or are intended to come in contact with the food product should have an appropriate confirmation or certificate of compliance which indicates that the packaging complies with the existing regulations and is suitable for the intended use (see also chapter 4, declaration of compliance).
-In case of non-specific regulation, the CoC shall provide evidence of suitability of the packaging material for the intended use and accompany the packaging at each step.
+All packaging articles which come or are intended to come in contact with the food product should have a declaration of compliance or other evidence of suitability which indicates that the packaging complies with the existing regulations and is suitable for the intended use (see also chapter 4, declaration of compliance).
+In case of non-specific regulation, evidence of suitability of the packaging material for the intended use shall accompany the packaging at each step.
 The CM/Res(2020)9 on the safety and quality of materials and articles for contact with food can be used for orientation for such materials.

-The food manufacturer is entitled to receive a DoC or CoC from the packaging supplier.
+The food manufacturer is entitled to receive a DoC or other evidence of suitability from the packaging supplier.

-An example who issues the CoC in each processing step
+An example who issues the DoC/evidence of suitability in each processing step

-Packaging suppliers often provide a DoC/CoC just for single materials but food manufactures must ensure the safety of the whole packaging article and as a consequence confirm compliance for the entire product.
+Packaging suppliers often provide a DoC/evidence of suitability just for single materials but food manufactures must ensure the safety of the whole packaging article and as a consequence confirm compliance for the entire product.
 The food manufactures need to carefully check the documentation from the packaging supplier to determine whether it covers all aspects of the product that it will be used for.

-To demonstrate, if a CoC fits the needs, the attached checklist Annex 2 may help to identify potential gaps.
+To demonstrate, if a DoC/evidence of suitability fits the needs, the attached checklist Annex 2 may help to identify potential gaps.

 In case of missing information due to further processing of the packaging, additional compliance work is needed to meet the legal requirements.
 This also applies if the food manufacturer transforms the material himself (e.g. thermoforming).
-In case of food packaging being imported from non-EU countries, the importer is legally equal to the manufacturer and thus the one who first places the materials on the EU market and therefore is also responsible for the CoC.
+In case of food packaging being imported from non-EU countries, the importer is legally equal to the manufacturer and thus the one who first places the materials on the EU market and therefore is also responsible for the DoC/evidence of suitability.